CiaranWelsh/pycotools3/docs/source/index.rst

 Support
 -------

-Users can post a question on stack-overflow using the :code:`pycotools` tag.
-I get email notifications for these questions and will respond.
+Users are encouraged to post an issue on ` GitHub <https://github.com/CiaranWelsh/pycotools3>`_ for help or to report bugs.

 People
 ------